Israel - Data Protection Overview

 Transfer of ownership of a database

-The Transfer of Information Regulations state that data from a database in Israel shall not be transferred to another country, except if the law of such country ensures a level of protection with respect to personal data that is no less stringent than that provided by Israeli law.
-On 1 July 2020, the PPA notified that its position is that the law of the European Union ensures such level of protection, and therefore transfer of personal data to countries that are or were members of the European Union is permitted, provided that those countries continue to comply with the provisions of the European Union law with regard to protection of personal data.
+The Transfer of Information Regulations state that data from a database in Israel must not be transferred to another country, except if the law of such country ensures a level of protection with respect to personal data that is no less stringent than that provided by Israeli law.
+On 1 July 2020, the PPA notified that its position is that the law of the European Union ensures such level of protection, and therefore transfer of personal data to countries that are or were members of the European Union is permitted, provided that those countries continue to comply with the provisions of the European Union law regarding protection of personal data.

 Notwithstanding the foregoing, a database owner may transfer, or permit the transfer, of personal data to another country if: